stouffer/EvoGeoModules/manuscript/manuscript.md

 signal emerges directly from the properties of interactions and is not a property of the network itself.

-## Interactions contributing to coevolution are not more spatially consistent
+## Interactions contributing to co-phylogenetic matching are not more spatially consistent

 !{consistency}